vtrnnhlinh/vtrnnhlinh.github.io/_pages/about.md

 My dears,

-I am Linh.
+I am Linh, la la Linh.

 Human is complex creature, I can't define myself with some kinds of nouns.
 But I think I can provide a vague image.

 A Computer Engineer.
 Works with Embedded Systems, Internet of Things (IoT), Static Testing and Machine Learning.
 More ridiculous, the [thesis](vtrhttps://github.com/vtrnnhlinh/thesis/blob/main/HK242_264_DATN_LVTN_Finish_2111654_2110610.pdf) is in Quantum Computing.
 You will doubt if I have a career goal or if I truly know what I love to do.
 Of course I do!
 I love C/C++, archlinux and nvim!
-But I also have an ambition for mysterious fields out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!
+But I don't mind getting out of my comfort zone. *Veni, vidi, vici!* I see, I come, I conquer!

-A classy amateur literature enjoyer.

-A knowledge seeker for cultures and languages, pretty fluent in English, interested in German, Russian, Chinese and Latin.

-A hopeless romantic soul that loves our culture, our traditional arts and lullabies.

-A bookworm loves LoTR and likes collecting special editions of favorite authors.

-So in this blog, I will share maybe all about everything in my world.
-You can imagine it's like a hotpot, you can find anything in it.
+A Book Dragon.
+Has her own piles of books to hoard and to protect :dragon_face:.
+I surf on the flow of history with classics, on the adventure with Gandalf to Middle Earth, sip the coffee at Book Club.

+A Hopeless Soul.
+Chases the beauty in cultures, languages and lullabies.
+I am learning German and Latin.
+Besides that, I have a deep love for traditional arts and music.

-Sometimes it is a story, sometimes it is a point of view, maybe just a random bunch of paragraphs.
-But it is my genuine thinking and feeling.
+So welcome to my corner, I will share about whatever I feel like.
+Sometimes it is a story, sometimes it is a point of view, maybe in a rainy day, it is just a random bunch of paragraphs.
+But it is my thinking and writing - genuine and authentic.

-I try to divide my contents into 3 categories and mainly written in 2 languages: Vietnamese and English.

-Don't hesitate to leave a comment, I am glad to receive interactions from others.
+Don't hesitate to leave a comment if you have something meaningful to ask or to share.

-Thank you for visiting my small corner.
+Thank you for visiting this place, between billions of choices on the Internet.